 How probiotics impact your health

-In some cultures in Europe and in Asia, traditional food habits like drinking fermented dairy products with live microorganisms are shown to have beneficial health effects.
-Study of these traditional recipes showed that such fermented dairy products contained what are now known as probiotics, which had the good effect on the body.
+some cultures in Europe and in Asia, traditional food habits like drinking fermented dairy products with live microorganisms are shown to have beneficial health effects.
+Study of these traditional recipes showed that such fermented dairy products contained what are now known as probiotics, which had a good effect on the body.

 For instance, in 1907 scientist Eli Metchnikoff, known as the father of probiotics, studied some Bulgarian mountain peasants, who lived longer and looked younger because of their habit of having fermented goat milk and yoghurt.
 He found out that this was because of the presence of the good bacteria in their diet that had a beneficial effect on their gut flora, which in turn improved their overall health.